July 30, 2019 - REU2019

 May 29 - August 3, 2018 - REU

 Sponsored by the National Science Foundation , our REU project will officially start this summer from May 29, 2018.
-We are glad to announce that two undergraduate students, Natalie Rosato and Chase Gallik, have joined the PRAISys team.
+We are glad to announce that two REU undergraduate students, Natalie Rosato and Chase Gallik, have joined the PRAISys team.
 After 10 weeks' hard work, they have made impressive achievements in collecting data of historical hazard scenarios and the power distribution infrastructure in our testbeds (the Lehigh Valley and Southern Florida).

 May 29 - June 1, 2018 - EMI 2018

 May 17, 2018 - "Interdependent Infrastructure Incident" workshop

 The "Interdependent Infrastructure Incident" (I3) workshop is organized by the PRAISys Team, funded by NSF.
 It will be held on from 8:30 am to 11:45 am on May 17th, 2018, Cypress Rooms A&B in the 32nd Governer's Hurricane Conference at West Palm Beach, Florida.
 This workshop will feaure a tabletop (discussion-based) exercise under a simulated disaster scenario, involving experts from many disciplines and agencies, and local governments in Florida peninsula.
 AICP CM credit will be awarded to participants in the "Interdependent Infrastructure Incident" workshop, but space is limited.
 Participants were asked to register online .
 The Center for Disaster Risk Policy at Florida State University helped us with this event.